 Do not assume anyone’s gender, even people you may have met in the past.
 A person’s external appearance may not match their internal gender identity.
 Pay attention to a person’s purposeful gender expression.
 It’s polite to ask: “What is your name and pronouns?” before assuming and using pronouns or gendered words.
 And when you learn pronouns, make sure to use them every time.
 When addressing or speaking about a group, use gender inclusive language like folks, y’all, everyone or guests instead of gendered terms such as you guys or ladies and gentlemen.

 One way of acknowledging transgender and gender nonbinary people’s needs is to designate restrooms as gender neutral.
 In bathrooms, many transgender and gender nonbinary people face harassment, so please let everyone pee in peace regardless of whether or not they are in a gender neutral bathroom.
-We have designated some bathrooms in the convention space as gender neutral.
-You can find them outside Caucus Room 123, Screening Series Room 117 and Training Room 120A.

 Listen respectfully to transgender and gender nonbinary people’s stories if they are volunteered, but please don’t ask unnecessary questions.
 Respectful allies who learn from and with transgender and gender nonbinary people and then educate others are important for successful transgender and gender nonbinary liberation.